gminator/weather/README.md

 The application supports unit tests for basic scenarios for the calculation of Min, Max, Median & Average.
 It also tests the API Integration through the use of python Mock Framework

+# Hosting

+Hosted on EC2, caching & ssl fullfiled by Cloudflare